jeedom/plugin-inter2N/docs/en_US/index.md

 You can create directly without going through the interface of your 2N, a code by Switch available according to your device, in Superuser Code.
+You can separate the codes by a comma to assign several codes per switch
+>**IMPORTANT**
+>
+> Codes must be numeric

 You can also change the type of signal when an invalid card is passed in front of the reader (Simple Beep, Beep + Light, or None).

 ![config](../images/2nSuperUser.png)